 - Registered with the Controlled Goods Program (CGP) as mandated by the Canadian Defense Production Act.

 - Thanks to our CGP registration, we are legally able to receive and properly safeguard ITAR-controlled designs and technical data

-HyperFine spectrometers are the industries leading platforms for high-resolution spectroscopy.
-Powered by revolutionary optical components manufactured using LightMachinery's proprietary computer-controlled polishing technology.
-The HyperFine products lead the world in resolution and compactness.
+HyperFine spectrometers are the industry's leading platforms for high-resolution spectroscopy.
+Powered by revolutionary optical components, including Fabry Perot Etalons (HN Series), VIPAs (HF Series), and SHSs (UltraBright Series), all manufactured using LightMachinery's proprietary computer-controlled polishing technology.
+HyperFine spectrometers lead the world in resolution and compactness.
 This compact and lightweight technology is a perfect match for space-based spectroscopy applications.
-Our long heritage in providing spectrometer solutions for aerospace applications has led us to work on the development of hyperspectral imaging solutions that can be quickly adapted to specific mission requirements
+Our long heritage in providing spectrometer solutions for aerospace applications has led us to work on the development of hyperspectral imaging solutions that can be quickly adapted to specific mission requirements.

 LightMachinery has built etalons for several different satellite instruments.
 These include the capacitor stabilized etalon which imaged the Earth’s thermosphere in the vacuum ultraviolet for the Thermosphere Temperature Imager on NASA’s FASTSAT.
 MSASI on ESA’s Bepicolumbo will provide information about Mercury’s atmosphere using an etalon tuned to the sodium D line.
 The etalon on GHGSat’s satellites allows measurement of CO2 and methane concentrations in Earth’s atmosphere.
 LightMachinery contributed a set of precisely tuned etalons to the ATLAS instrument.
 Each of these etalons is designed to transmit the instrument’s laser wavelength while blocking sunlight with